stripe/stripe-apps/README.md

 | Enhancement      | “It would be easier if…”   |
 | Documentation    | “I can’t find how to…”     |

+General questions should be asked in the Stripe private beta [Discord](https://discord.gg/yngQS3TC).
+Please do not share the discord link with external users.

 ## Friction Logs